Transition from oral buprenorphine

 341 Eastern Pkwy, Brooklyn, NY 11216

-A central Brooklyn location for monthly injection care with realistic neighborhood access for follow-up.
+A central Brooklyn location for monthly treatment follow-up with realistic neighborhood access for follow-up.

 View local Sublocade care Get directions